The National Theatre is to film a version of its planned production of Romeo and Juliet for TV.

-A three week shot will take place in the Lyttelton theatre.
+A three week shot took place in the Lyttelton theatre under the latest guidelines.

 Rufus Norris, director and joint chief executive of the National Theatre, said: “Realising the Lyttelton theatre would need to remain shut to audiences during this time has been really difficult and meant we found ourselves in a unique set of circumstances.